pld-linux-org/pld-new-rescue/README.md

 This is still work in progress.

 List of packages included in image should be available with the binary releases.

+### About this version

+This is the 'master' branch of the PLD New Rescue, based on a frozen 'Th 2012' snapshot of PLD Linux.
+It is quite old but guaranteed not to change, so if the code builds now it should build next month or year too (provided the build environment doesn't change to much and the same 'extra packages' are provided).

+For current software, try your luck with code from the 'th-current' branch.

 Goals
 -----